-Record keeping
+Record Keeping

-A record of all subject access requests shall be kept by the headteacher.
+A record of all subject access requests shall be kept by the school business manager.
 The record shall include the date the SAR was received, the name of the requester, what data the School sent to the requester and the date of the response.